-67 killed in China construction collapse
+74 killed in China construction collapse

 - Collapsed platform had been built around power plant's cooling tower that was undergoing repairs

-Beijing (CNN)A platform built to help with repairs at a Chinese power plant collapsed Thursday morning, killing 67 people, according to state-run broadcaster CCTV.
+Beijing (CNN)A platform built to help with repairs at a Chinese power plant collapsed Thursday morning, killing 74 people, according to Chinese state-run news agency Xinhua.

+Sixty-eight victims have been identified.
+Their ages ranging from 23 to 53, Xinhua reports.

-Three other people were injured, including a person whom rescuers managed to pull from under the debris at the site in Fengcheng city in the southern province of Jiangxi, CCTV reported.
+Two other people were injured, including a person whom rescuers managed to pull from under the debris at the site in Fengcheng city in the southern province of Jiangxi, Chinese state broadcaster CCTV reported.

 The platform had been built around a cooling tower that was undergoing repairs, according to state news agency Xinhua.